leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 The new approach is finding the right solution for the right project.

 ## Research in Rollups
-LeapDAO made their homework and has started to research in optimistic roll-ups & zK roll-ups.
-After getting familiar with the "new kids on the block", the team explores how to combine roll-ups with plasma knowledge and create a new powerful dark matter to scale Ethereum even further!
+LeapDAO made their homework and has started to research in optimistic roll-ups & ZK-rollups.
+After getting familiar with the "new kids on the block", the team explores how to combine roll-ups with Plasma knowledge and create a new powerful dark matter to scale Ethereum even further!

 During the research it became obvious that every protocol is special and needs a custom solution in order to gain traction.
 Therefore the plasma chain will still be an interesting approach for specific scalable zero-knowledge proofs.